+Figure 6.
+NAME ash column loading for parameter choices with the highest and lowest expected ash column loadings in the first geographical region at 00:00 UTC on 14 May.
+The contours are as in Fig. 2.

-- 5 Since $x_9$ was rarely active and is related to $x_7$ physically, this suggests two possible refinements: either forcing $x_9$ to be active whenever $x_7$ is, since there is a strong relationship between them, or using a single parameter to represent the range of possible diffusivities $K_u = \sigma_u^2 \tau_u$ like we have for unresolved mesoscale motions (see Section 3.2.3).
-Note $x_7$ represents both horizontal and vertical turbulence because it is linked to $x_8$ . - 10 It should be pointed out that the above conclusions are not based directly on (and cannot be made from) the values in Table 5, since these are just averages.
+It should be pointed out that the above conclusions are not based directly on (and cannot be made from) the values in Table 5, since these are just averages.
 The behaviour above was observed by exploring the effects of moving around the parameter space for each emulator separately.
-Given the number of regions and parameters, it is not possible to provide the full results of this exploration, but this explains why using the averages alone cannot reproduce some of our conclusions. - 15 The emulators provide insight into which areas of the parameter space will lead to high values of simulated ash column loading and which areas will lead to low values of ash column loading.
+Given the number of regions and parameters, it is not possible to provide the full results of this exploration, but this explains why using the averages alone cannot reproduce some of our conclusions.

+The emulators provide insight into which areas of the parameter space will lead to high values of simulated ash column loading and which areas will lead to low values of ash column loading.
 As an extreme case, the parameters giving the lowest and highest predictions of ash column loading can be identified.
 This was done for the first hour of 14 May, giving two parameter sets at which the simulator was evaluated.
+The results of these simulator evaluations can be seen in

+Table 5.
+Average of the expected values of selected β coefficients across all regions.
+Any term not present has small coefficients in all regions or was inactive in all regions.
+Note that the sensitivity to x{11} is overstated because it was active only in a few regions, and one of those regions exhibited unusual behaviour.

+Linear model term Average

+x_1^2 -2.26

+x_7^2 0.55

+x{11}^2 -1.45

+x{12}^{2} -0.73

+x_1^{12} 8.05

+x_3 2.21

+x 11 8.25

+x 12 2.11

+$x_1 x_7$ -0.93

+$x_1 x{11}$ -3.73

+$x_1 x{12}$ -0.91

+x 7 x 9 -1.05

+$x_7 x{11}$ -3.55

+$x_7 x{12}$ -0.12

-The results of these simulator evaluations can be seen in Fig. 6.
-This gives an idea of the range of possibilities admitted - 20 by the expert judgements from Sect.
+Fig. 6.
+This gives an idea of the range of possibilities admitted by the expert judgements from Sect.
 3. As can be seen, these two plots are very different; that is, the ranges in Table 1 cover a broad range of simulator behaviour.
 Note however that our choice of parameter ranges has deliberately tried to cover the whole range of possible values and that, for the parameters relating to turbulence, it is not plausible that the maximum values could be present throughout the whole atmosphere.

-This is a function of the current NAME parameterisation of free tropospheric turbulence (i.e. the fact that - 25 NAME uses the same parameter everywhere).
+This is a function of the current NAME parameterisation of free tropospheric turbulence (i.e. the fact that NAME uses the same parameter everywhere).

 Now, only a small region of this parameter space will lead to simulations that resemble the observations on this day.
 The emulators can be used to identify this region of parameter space.
 Since emulators can be evaluated very quickly, predictions and their associated uncertainty can be generated for very many candidate parameters, and all predictions that are very far from the observations can be rejected.
-This procedure, called history matching, focuses on the plausible regions of parameter space and allows more accurate emulators to be built within them.
+This procedure, called "history matching", focuses on the plausible regions of parameter space and allows more accurate emulators to be built within them.
 This is because in a reduced parameter space, the form of the emulator can be changed to better model the behaviour in that subspace, without being concerned about global behaviour.
-In such a

-5 region, previously inactive parameters may once again become active, and more illuminating insights can be found.
+In such a region, previously inactive parameters may once again become active, and more illuminating insights can be made.
 Performing this analysis for NAME is beyond the scope of this paper, but will be covered in a second study.